eemed/sanedit/docs/impl-notes/editor.typ

 gradual output.
 Jobs were created to run long running processes in the background whilst having a responsive editor.
 Best usages for jobs are shell commands, large buffer saving, listing files can be implemented as jobs.

+Syntax highlighting is also implemented as a job even though it is quite performant.
+However we have no control over the grammars others can write which could make it slow.
+The approach here is to shift previous syntax parse result to according to changes and calculate the real highlights in the background.